uttejh/CNN-v3.0/README.md

 # CNN-v3.0

 A Convolutional Neural Network used for the recognition of Handwritten characters (numbers) using Deep Learning.
-The system was purely implemented from the scratch without using any existing tools such as Tensorflow, Matlab, Keras, etc...
+The system was purely implemented from the scratch in python without using any existing tools such as Tensorflow, Matlab, Keras, etc... and the performance was parallelized with the help of OpenCl.
 The architecture is based on the <a href="http://neuralnetworksanddeeplearning.com/">book</a> by <a href="http://michaelnielsen.org/">Michael Nielsen</a>.
+      The system was trained using very small datasets for around 30000 epochs and has achieved an accuracy of 79%.

 # Built-With
 <ul>